crazyfactory/jpeg-compression-cli/readme.md

 To convert the specific image files (assets/img.jpg in this example), you may run the following command.

     $ jpgc -f assets/img.jpg

 or

     $ jpgc -f assets/img1.jpg,assets/img2.png

+Change the parallel number of operations by using the -c flag

+    $ jpgc -c 2

 for more help infomation, you could run the -h flag to check it out.